moj-analytical-services/rpackage_training/README.md

 # 2. Choose a name

 Possibly the hardest part of creating a package is choosing a name for it.
+This should:

+- be short;
-This should be both short and unique (for google searches) and include either upper or lower case characters but not a mixture of them.
-If the package is to do some RAP work, we may want to consider putting 'rap' at end of the name.
+- be unique (for google searches);
+- include either upper or lower case characters but not a mixture of them;
+- make clear what the package does e.g. if to do some RAP work, consider putting 'rap' at end of the name.

 You can read more about naming a package in the 'Naming your package' section of http://r-pkgs.had.co.nz/package.html

-In this training we're going to create a package to RAP the short statistical bulletin that we create as part of the Rmarkdown training - see https://github.com/moj-analytical-services/rmarkdown_training  As such you could choose a name such as egnamerap where the eg is because it's a training exercise, the name is your first name (if not the same as someone else's) and the rap because you are going to RAP a short statistical bulletin.
+As we're going to develop a package for the minimal statistical bulletin created as part of the Rmarkdown training (see https://github.com/moj-analytical-services/rmarkdown_training) choose a name such as egnamerap where the eg is because it's a training exercise, the name is your first name (if not the same as someone else's) and the rap because you are going to RAP a minimal statistical bulletin.

 Exercise 1: Decide what name to call your package